rak-n-rok/Krake/docs/user/rok-documentation.rst

 The Cluster resource: ``cluster``
 ---------------------------------

-This resource manages Krake **Cluster** resources, which needs to be registered to Krake to be used.
+This resource manages Krake **Cluster** resources, which needs to be registered on Krake to be used.
 It corresponds to a cluster on Kubernetes.

 Base command: ``rok kube cluster <...>``

 create
-	Add a new cluster to the one registered to Krake on a namespace.
+	Add a new cluster to the Kubernetes clusters registered on Krake on a specified namespace.

 	``kubeconfig``: the path to the kubeconfig file that refers to the cluster to add.